typefacedesign/document-driven-typedesign/UserJourney.md

 There are 4 scenarios to consider:

-* Managing Font Families
+### Managing Font Families

+This allows Chris to create Font Families and add/remove Fonts to them

-* Previewing Font Families
+### Previewing Font Families

+This allows Chris to Preview a Font Family (similarly to the current Testing page)

-* Comparing Font Families
+### Comparing Font Families
+This allows Chris to compare 1 or more Font Families at a time

-* Testing Font Families
+### Testing Font Families

+This allows Chris to follow guided tests for his Font Family

 ## User Journeys